 Necessary: The action must be required to carry out an officer’s lawful duty, absent another tactical option.

-Ethical: The action must reflect the values of the Brookline Police: fairness, integrity, and respect of human rights.
+Ethical: The action must reflect the values of the Brookline Police, including integrity and respect of human rights.

 14. REVIEW BY COMMANDING OFFICER: All reports referred to in Section 12 and 13 shall be forwarded to the officer's Commanding Officer, who shall review the matter.
+In the event that the Commanding Officer was involved in the Use of Force incident, all reports shall be forwarded to the Commanding Officer’s immediate supervisor for review.

 15. ALL REPORTS ARE TO BE FOWARDED TO THE CHIEF OF POLICE.
 The Chief of Police will review the information and forward the report to the Office of Professional Responsibility.
 The review by OPR should include, but not be limited to, determining whether or not the use of force was consistent with the Department Policy, Department Training, and officer and public safety.
 Annually a review of all submitted Use of Force Special Reports will be conducted by the Office of Professional Responsibility, in order to determine if any training needs, policy changes, trends, or patterns are revealed.